 The Vivoactive 4 is changing the way you track, or more specifically, what you track.
-You can now track hydration, respiration, blood oxygen saturation levels, and more besides the typical fitness routine.
-Did we mention on-screen workouts and music storage?
-It's pricy but given the upgrades, it's worth it.
+Aside from your typical fitness routine, you can now track hydration, respiration, blood oxygen saturation levels.
+Did we mention you also get on-screen workouts and music storage?
+It's pricy, but given the upgrades, it's worth it.

 - 20+ preloaded sports apps